top of page

 • Patient-centred informed consent

-The advantages of the design are that the cohort serves as a representative pool from which eligible people can be selected and approached for trial participation.
+The advantages are that the cohort serves as a representative pool from which eligible people can be selected and approached for trial participation.
 This provides a platform for testing multiple interventions.

 The standard approach to informed consent is the 'everything up front' approach.
 The TwiCs approach advocates the use of a patient-centred approach to informed consent procedure - one which is more similar to how information is provided in healthcare settings where information is staged in order to maximise relevance for the patient.